droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 > [!warning]+ **Don't Hurt Ireena**
 > Strahd's minions and those loyal to him, including the strix, don't attack Ireena.

 If rescued, Muriel remains with the players until she can discern their intent.
-A player can remove the silver barbs in her body and wings with a DC 20 Medicine check, reducing her to 0 hit points and causing her to gain Dying 1 on a failure or Dying 2 on critical failure.
+A player can remove the silver barbs in her body and wings with a DC 15 Wisdom (Medicine) check, reducing her to 0 hit points and causing her to fall unconscious on a failure.
 Once the barbs are removed, however, Muriel’s regeneration immediately returns, healing her wounds in a matter of seconds.

 <div class="statblock">
 <h2>Muriel Vinshaw</h2>